Plan governance: Is your plan in shape?

 2. Understanding responsibilities.

-Once the governance structure is defined, understanding of responsibilities is needed to ensure individuals are effective in their roles.
+Once the governance structure is defined, individuals with fiduciary responsibilities need to understand what they are accountable for to be effective in their roles.
 It is a good idea to inventory the duties and responsibilities of the retirement plan committee, other fiduciaries, and other non-fiduciaries.

 3. Operational structure.